hiyuantang/AC215_3H2B/README.md

 The container is responsible for versioning both the Strict Format Dataset and the City Dataset.
 It will containerize and bind mount the entire Git repository.
 This approach is chosen because DVC (Data Version Control) works best with Git, which typically requires the inclusion of the `.git` directory in the container or bind-mounted for DVC to function properly.
 We set up two remotes for DVC, each responsible for tracking one of the datasets mentioned above.

-- To initialize DVC, we use the command: `dvc init`
+- To initialize DVC, we use the command: `dvc init`.
+Since our repository already has DVC initialized and contains a `.dvc` directory at the root, we do not need to perform this step again
 - To add remotes, we use the following commands: `dvc remote add llm_strict_format_dataset gs://llm-strict-format-dataset/dvc_store` for Strict Format Dataset
 - To version the datasets, we follow these steps: `dvc add src/dataset-creator/data/*.jsonl` `dvc add src/dataset-creator/data/*.csv` `git add .` `git commit -m [message]` `dvc push -r strict_format_dataset`